 In the News

 According to survey data from more than 2,100 adults, one-quarter of Americans who have been stalked never told anyone about it.
 The finding comes from a study about stalking published in Social Psychiatry and Psychiatric Epidemiology in July 2018.
-Other Recent News Nemours, UCF Transform Education for Hospitalized Children 7 UCF Alumni Elected to Florida Legislature It’s Time to
+The study sheds light on the fact that many who experience stalking never report it; highlighting a parallel with the

 Forty horses.
 Sixteen cars.
 One commercial airplane.
 What do these things all have in common?
 They each weigh roughly 80,000 pounds, the amount of relief supplies Lockheed Martin’s crisis-management lead Ron Hawks ’12 helped a team to collect, organize and deliver to Puerto Rico last year after it was severely damaged by Hurricane Maria.
-Other Recent News Nemours,
+One year ago on Sept.